drogatkin/Buzzbee/README.md

 ## Examples
 A good illustration of all steps required for using a notification servise and websocket can be found in [ShareLenks](https://github.com/drogatkin/sharelinks) project.
-Quick recap of all steps:
+Quick recap of the steps:
 ### Adding Buzzbee jar in a project
 Add Buzzbee jar and js in env.xml